benchub/tail-n-veil-n-mail/README.md

   same event db.
 - Allow run-time config reloading.
 We sort of have this, if the filter config changes, but not if we want to make conf file changes only.
-- Dump status to a logfile instead of stdout.
-- Dump errors to a logfile instead of stderr.
 - Allow observations of a bucket to also trigger emails, instead of just interesting things.
   Probably good to give each bucket a specific list of email addresses to use if the default isn't wanted.